iluwatar/java-design-patterns/model-view-viewmodel/README.md

 ## Intent of Model-View-ViewModel Design Pattern

-The intent of MVVM is to provide a clear [separation of concerns](https://java-design-patterns.com/principles/#separation-of-concerns) between the UI logic, the presentation logic, and the business logic by dividing the application into three interconnected components: Model, View, and ViewModel.
+The intent of the Model-View-ViewModel (MVVM) pattern in Java is to provide a clear [separation of concerns](https://java-design-patterns.com/principles/#separation-of-concerns) between the UI logic, the presentation logic, and the business logic by dividing the application into three interconnected components: Model, View, and ViewModel.

 ## Detailed Explanation of Model-View-ViewModel Pattern with Real-World Examples